Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Environment and Tasks} We evaluate our approach on the {\scshape Robotouille} benchmark \cite{gonzalezrobotouille}, a challenging multi-turn task planning environment designed for testing LLM agents' reasoning capabilities in cooking scenarios. {\scshape Robotouille} provides a deterministic long-horizon complex environment where agents must coordinate multiple actions across different kitchen stations to complete recipes.
-We focus on four progressively challenging cooking tasks with different maximum steps: (1) \textit{Cheese Sandwich} - at most 10 steps; (2) \textit{Burger} - at most 10 steps; (3) \textit{Cheese Burger} - at most 15 steps; and (4) \textit{Double Cheese Burger} - at most 23 steps.
-These tasks were selected to provide increasing complexity in both planning horizon and reasoning requirements, allowing us to evaluate our method's scalability and generalization across different task difficulties.
-While {\scshape Robotouille} represents a specific domain, its structured nature with consistent state-action distribution under varying complexity levels makes it particularly suitable as a controlled yet comprehensive testbed to empirically validate our theoretical results.
-Future work will extend it to more diverse agent environments \cite{shridhar2020alfworld,yao2022webshop,xi2025agentgym} to demonstrate the broader applicability of single-turn decomposition for multi-turn agent training.
+We focus on three progressively challenging cooking tasks with different maximum steps: (1) \textit{Burger} - at most 10 steps; (2) \textit{Cheese Burger} - at most 15 steps; and (3) \textit{Double Cheese Burger} - at most 23 steps.
+These tasks were selected to provide increasing complexity in both planning horizon and reasoning requirements while sharing the in-distribution states and actions, allowing us to evaluate our method's scalability and generalization across different task difficulties.